Happy Tuesday, guys!

 Additionally, something to alert your husband to–a 2011 study funded by the National Institutes of Health showed that eating eggs is linked to developing prostate cancer.
 The study states that “Men who consumed 2.5 or more eggs per week had an 81% increased risk of lethal prostate cancer compared with men who consumed less than 0.5 eggs per week.”
 (Source.)

-Sadly, I love eggs so much.
+Sadly, I don’t have an answer.
+I love eggs so much.
 They’re easily the hardest thing for Neal and I to give up, but we’ve cut down on our consumption of them significantly after reading the research that came out of these and many other studies with similar findings.
+Do we still eat them on the weekends?
+Yes, but I don’t eat them every day for breakfast anymore, like I used to–I opt for a protein smoothie instead.

 Benefits of a plant-based diet: